Knowledge of Pregnancy Warning Signs

 1) vaginal bleeding

 4) severe abdominal pain

 9) leaking brownish/ greenish fluid from the vagina

 10) swelling of face, hands or feet

 Note: If less than three signs are stated, keep probing: “Are there any other warning signs you know?”

-Calculate the indicator’s value by dividing the respondents aware of at least three of the pre-defined warning signs by the total number of respondents and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the respondents aware of at least three of the pre-defined warning signs by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Consider disaggregating the data by location (rural/ urban), socio-economic characteristics (education level, wealth quintile) and the number of respondent’s children (none, one, two, three, four …).